 16. Tomato Cages

-If you buy a good tomato cage the first time, hopefully, they will last a lifetime.
+If you buy a good tomato cage the first time, hopefully, it will last a lifetime.
 You can buy the flimsy ones at most of the big box stores.
 I like the really sturdy ones I know will truly last.
 I just don’t like to replace them every year.
 Tomato Cages

 17. Gathering Apron

-I actually have one these and it’s great because I can pull a few weeds and put them in one of the pockets.
+I actually have one of these and it’s great because I can pull a few weeds and put them in one of the pockets.
 I can also carry my pruners and scissors.
 I love it!
 Gathering Apron

 18. Herb Drying Rack